fnrg-nfv/backup-deep/doc/readme.md

 ## Routing algorithm

-- Find all paths that meet throughput and latency requirements；
+- Find all shortest paths；
-- Choose the shortest one。
+- Find the first path that meet the demand。

 ## SFC State